 What is the acceptance process and when will offers be made?

-Applications received by midnight Pacific Time, Feb.
-1, 2013, will be screened for minimum requirements and then evaluated by a selection panel.
-Offers will be made by mid March, 2013.
+Applications received by midnight Mountain Time, February 1, 2017, will be screened for minimum requirements and finalists will be notified by the RESESS staff by February 10, 2017.
+Letters of recommendation (finalists only) must be submitted by February 20, 2017.
+Finalists will then be evaluated by a selection panel.
+Offers will be made by mid March, 2017.

 Are students who have participated in RESESS before glad that they did?
 Here are some quotes.